 Goodwill represents the excess purchase price over the fair value of the net tangible and intangible assets of an acquired business.
 Goodwill is assessed for impairment by reporting unit on an annual basis or when events or changes in circumstances indicate that the carrying value may not be recoverable.
 The Company would record a goodwill impairment charge for the difference between the carrying value and the fair value of the goodwill, not to exceed the carrying amount of the goodwill.
-As of January 1, 2017, the Company adopted ASU 2017-04 which eliminates step two from the goodwill impairment test.
-During the years ended December 31, 2018, 2017 and 2016, the Company recognized a goodwill impairment of \$1,563, \$0 and \$0, respectively (see note 7).
+During the years ended December 31, 2021, 2020 and 2019, the Company recorded goodwill impairment charge of \$139, \$0 and \$0, respectively on its goodwill.